How We Paid 4 Months of Doc Debt in an Afternoon

 This post covers how we refreshed four months of product documentation in an afternoon using Cursor with MCP integrations and a rules file that taught the agent how we write.

-We used Cursor with MCP (Model Context Protocol) integrations to pull context from Linear, AirOps and Notion directly into the IDE.
+We used Cursor with MCP (Model Context Protocol) integrations to pull context from Linear, Slack and Notion directly into the IDE.
 The agent queries shipped features and reads specs without us leaving the editor.
-For Slack context, we used Claude.ai, which has MCP integrations rolling out to select partners.

 The second piece was an AGENTS.md file in the repo root.
 This file contains our style guide and detailed rules for eliminating AI writing patterns, informed by our Brand Kit from AirOps.
-Cursor reads it automatically and applies the rules to every edit.
+The agent reads the rules file automatically and applies them to every edit.

 How It Works

-• Pull context via MCPs.
+- Pull context via MCPs.
 The Linear MCP lets you query issues and project updates.
-Notion MCP provides access to specs and internal docs.
-"What features shipped in the Grids project since September?" returns Linear issues with descriptions and linked Notion pages.
-Claude.ai's Slack integration lets us search channel history for additional context on feature discussions and decisions.
+The Slack MCP searches channels for feature discussions.
+The Notion MCP provides access to specs and internal docs.
+For example,"What features shipped in Grids projects since September?" returns Linear issues with descriptions and linked Notion pages.

 What Made This Fast